agmsb/gke-svl-june-2018/README.md

 This is a repo containing the demos displayed at the June 2018 Silicon Valley Cloud-Native and Kubernetes Meetup in Sunnyvale, CA.

+Please keep in mind billing applies to resources created in GCP.

 ### Kubernetes Basics

 This section assumes that you have created a GKE cluster.
-If you have not, feel free to use the [gke](/infrastructure/gke.sh) script in this repo to create a cluster.
+If you have not, see the documentation [here](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster).

 Create a Kubernetes Pod with an nginx container.
 This will be controlled by the Deployment controller, guaranteeing 1 replica of the Pod and a defined upgrade strategy.